Dr. David Grandis

 WYO Junior Wind & Brass Ensemble Director

-Jordan Stehle earned his Bachelor's in Music Education from Slippery Rock University in Slippery Rock, Pennsylvania and his Masters in Music with a concentration in Kodály from Colorado State University in Fort Collins, Colorado.
+Grammy Award Nominee, Jordan Stehle, earned his Bachelor's in Music Education from Slippery Rock University in Slippery Rock, Pennsylvania and his master's in music with a concentration in Kodály from Colorado State University in Fort Collins, Colorado.
 He currently teaches general music and beginning band in the Williamsburg-James City County Public School system.
 In addition to his teaching, Jordan has worked with the Virginia Department of Education on several Fine Arts education development teams, standards review committees, and professional development design.
 Jordan was selected as a GRAMMY Music Educator of the Year semi-finalist in 2021.
 Jordan is an active performer in the area and has commissioned new solo works for tuba and percussion ensemble, and for band and orchestra.